Nazerek/nazerek.github.io/_pages/about.md

 Hello, my name is Nazerke and I am a novice researcher.

 I was born, raised, and got my undergraduate degree in **Kazakhstan**.
 My educational background includes an **MSc in Data Science and BSc in Robotics**.
 My research fits in the broad area of control theory.
-Recently, I completed a research internship at **Max Planck Institute for Software Systems(in Kaiserslautern)** on continuous and logic-based control.
+I completed a research internship at Max Planck Institute for Software Systems(in Kaiserslautern) on continuous and logic-based control.
+Recently, I joined a project on musculoskeletal systems at Hertie Institute for Clinical Brain Research (NeuroMech lab), Autonomous Learning Lab, and Max Planck Institute for Intelligent Systems.

-I like traveling and being in nature.
-In my spare time, I read or just go to places with beautiful scenery.

 Education